How Lila Rose Became Pro-Life … and Catholic

 What would you say to someone, a young person — male or female — where this is their first March for Life.
 It’s kind of overwhelming, seeing a lot of different people, different signs.

-And then I would also say: Don’t just make it one day a year.
+And then I would also say: Don’t just make it one day a year, you know?
 If you’re here, that’s fantastic — but we need you tomorrow; we need you the next day; we need you on Sundays at your church; we need you at your schools standing up for life; we need you voting for life; we need you encouraging and working with your friends to make sure they’re not having abortions; helping them stand up for chastity; helping them stand up for sexual integrity, understanding of their own sexuality; standing up for holy purity.
 We need you speaking out the truth whenever you have an opportunity — activism on your campus; passing out [literature]; doing displays or having speakers come or hosting debates — anything.
 There’s so many ways to get involved.
 We need you every day, not just today.

 Can you tell me a little bit about the future of Live Action?